 I should have been born in the a cottage, not in the outskirts of my town.
 Any patch of green, a flowered garden, a mere blade of grass was unknown in our neighbourhood.
-The waste is the dull road in Manresa where we live.
+The waste is quite visible along the dull road in Manresa where I live.
 The street is made of building blocks, they’re tall and grey.
-No one here has a flower pots on their balconies.
+No one here has flower pots on their balconies.
 My sister used to ask Mom if we could do some window plantboxes with blossoming daisies and petunias among other types.
-“Not today, Miquel,” she’d always say.
+“Not today, Montse,” she’d always say.
 It took such a long time before we understood that we didn’t have the money.
 So we take long tours across Les Escodines district.
 We leave behind all the bakery shops and grocer shops of the Vilomara Road, and the great desolate-wall murals from the Balconada barracks.
 I cut across to St Josep Road where I sometimes I see teens I went to school with.
-“What about you, Miquel?” they say.
+“What about you, Montse?” they say.
 “Today sucks.”
 I say.
-After the rusty ironbridge, I cross Los Dolores roundabout.
+Ten minutes later I am at Vic road, the main entry to my town, I pass the rusty ironbridge, I cross Els Dolors giant roundabout.

 I negociate my promenade through residential streets, with some scattered residences located along the new boulevard all the appartment houses terraced, much nicer than ours.
 I end up at Les Bases with its large houses and wide panelled-windows from the upper-middle classes.